Wall Street Pummels TC Energy Corporation (TRP) After Recent Earnings Report

-TC Energy Corporation (NYSE:TRP) went down by -0.19% from its latest closing price compared to the recent 1-year high of $53.24.
-The company’s stock price has collected 2.86% of gains in the last five trading sessions.
-Press Release reported on 05/17/21 that Don Marchand to retire as Chief Financial Officer (CFO)
+TC Energy Corporation (NYSE:TRP) went down by -0.79% from its latest closing price compared to the recent 1-year high of $53.60.
+The company’s stock price has collected -0.42% of loss in the last five trading sessions.
+Press Release reported 7 hours ago that TC Energy appoints new independent director

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.